By Kate McLeod, Senior physio Sept 2014

-Part of physiotherapy management of these is injuries is to determine any biomechanics and muscle imbalances that are driving the abnormal loading patterns through the bone to avoid recurrence of the injury.
-An individualised rehab program that targets the speciﬁc issues can be implemented in the 6 weeks that the bone is being off-loaded.
-The dynamic nature of bone structure and active remodelling that continuously occurs, physiotherapy facilitates a gradual return to activity, after adequate healing time.
-Bone strength will only increase gradually even though you may experience a sudden decrease in your symptoms and your physiotherapist will guide you on a safe return to exercise program.
+An important part of the physiotherapy management of these is injuries is to determine the biomechanics and muscle imbalances that are driving the abnormal loading patterns through the bone so that the injury does not reoccur.
+Answering the question “what is loading the bone and why?” is an important component of successful recovery from a bone stress injury.
+An individualised rehab program that targets the speciﬁc issues in the body can be implemented in the 6 weeks that the bone is being off-loaded.